Organisational cognitive dissonance. That’s a bit of a mouthful, isn’t it? And a bit of a weird concept to get one’s head around, too.

 How does OrgCogDiss resolve itself?
 Usually in one, or some combination, of these six ways:

 - The new memeplex fails to achieve critical mass within the organisation.
-A tipping point is not reached, and the organisation reverts to its original, pre-transistion memeplex:
+A tipping point is not reached, and the organisation reverts to its original, pre-transition memeplex:

 - Some folks who have, individually or in small groups, embraced the new memeplex are unable to give it up and return to the old beliefs, and now see the rest of the organisation as irredeemably alien and stupid.
 These folks therefore soon choose to exit the organisation.